cea-hpc/mpc/GETTING-STARTED.md

 Introduction
 ------------

-This Getting Started guide details the various ways to install and configure the MPC library (Multi-Processor Computing) version including MPI @MPI_VERSION@, OpenMP @OMP_VERSION@ (with patched GCC) and PThread support.
+This Getting Started guide details the various ways to install and configure the MPC library (Multi-Processor Computing) version including MPI `@MPI_VERSION@`, OpenMP `@OMP_VERSION@` (with patched GCC) and PThread support.
 For further information on MPC internals, the reader may refer to [documentation](http://mpc.paratools.com/Documentation) for more details about the MPC framework and its execution model.

 Prerequisites
 -------------